-" It may, or may not, surprise the War Office to know that a private serving in a tank battalion conceived the idea of a refrigerator tank in 1939!
+"It may, or may not, surprise the War Office to know that a private the idea of a refrigerator tank in 1939!
 He met only with ridicule.

 And the desert was our, not German, terrain."

 EXPERT INSULTED

 Then, while serving in India, a lancecorporal hit upon a plan to remove rapidly from heavy vehicles tyres very stubborn to move.